sandrig/sandrig/README.md

 ### Hi there 👋

-I’m frontend developer.
+I’m frontend engineer.
 I have been developing banking applications on React.
 In my free time I study new technologies.

 <!--
 **sandrig/sandrig** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.